ZQuestClassic/ZQuestClassic/scripts/git_hooks/README.md

 ============== FAILED TO COMMIT ==================
 commit message must match expected pattern, using an expected type and optional scope.
 examples:
-        fix: fix the thing
+        fix: enemies being un-killable
-        fix(zc): fix the thing
+        fix(zc): the thing in the player now does not crash

 valid types (the first word of the commit) are: feat, fix, build, chore, ci, docs, refactor, test, misc valid scopes (the optional text in parentheses) are: zc, zq, parser, launcher, zscript, zconsole, web